 The descent module was separated with a two minutes delay from Soyuz 2.
 After this moment, the module was supposed to land with its parachute.
 While being under 8G pressure during 06:18 and 06:20, Komarov sounded very confident in his transmission.
 But his relief lasted only a few seconds.

-The emergency parachute was opened but it couldn’t drag the main parachute from its chamber.
+The emergency parachute was opened, but it couldn’t drag the main parachute from its chamber.
 The second parachute wrapped around the cordons of the emergency parachute.
-Soyuz 1 was descending with a speed of 640 kilometres per hour as its parachutes and sensors failed and ran out of fuel.
-It impacted 65 kilometres east of Orsk, at the south of Ural Mountains with a force equal to a 2,8-ton meteor (51°21′41.67″N 59°33′44.75″E).
-After the flames were put out, the descent module of Soyuz 2 was reduced to a 70mm debris from a 2-metre metal cabin.
+Soyuz 1 was descending at a speed of 640 kilometres per hour as its parachutes and sensors failed and ran out of fuel.
+It impacted 65 kilometres east of Orsk, the south of the Ural Mountains, with a force equal to a 2,8-ton meteor (51°21′41.67″N 59°33′44.75″E).
+After the flames were put out, the descent module of Soyuz 2 was reduced to 70mm debris from a 2-metre metal cabin.

 The parachute simulation: